How to Track Alcohol Consumption

 How and When to Get Help for Problem Drinking

 People often deny their drinking problem, thinking that addiction won’t happen to them.
-As a disease, addiction can happen to anyone, at any time and at any age.
+As a disease, addiction can happen to anyone, at any time and any age.
 Regardless of your family’s medical history, addiction can grab anyone who feeds it enough.

 Alcoholics must get treatment at the first sign of alcohol addiction or dependency to avoid permanent brain damage.
 Spotting alcoholic tendencies early on can be incredibly useful in steering clear of disease and illness.

-Using your tools, resources and remembering to track alcohol consumption is a fantastic way to stay healthy and safe while drinking responsibly.
+Using your tools, and resources and remembering to track alcohol consumption is a fantastic way to stay healthy and safe while drinking responsibly.

 Ready to seek help?
 Have questions about addiction treatment for a loved one?
 Give us a call at (888) 906-0952